 The Cambridge Wildlife Puppetry Project (CWPP) seeks Cambridge artists between the ages of 14 and 20 to create an images of particular local animal species scheduled to be portrayed in our wildlife trading cards series.
-If you are selected, a commission of $60.00 will be paid for the right to use your artwork.
-You must be a Cambridge, Massachusetts resident, or a student at a Cambridge secondary school.
+If you are selected, a commission of $60.00 will be paid for the right to use the image you make for us.
+You must be either 1) a Cambridge, Massachusetts resident, or 2) a student at a Cambridge secondary school.

-Current (Feb./March 2018) Need:
+Current (December/January) Need:

-Local photographers of any age, please email CambridgeWildlifePuppets (at) gmail (dot) com to indicate your interest.
+Local photographers of any age, please email wildlife (at) greencambridge (dot) org to indicate your interest.
 At this time, we appreciate permission to publish your image of the particular species we seek on our trading cards without payment.
 We have a strong preference for photographs taken within Cambridge city limits; in almost all cases. we can meet this need amongst our guest photographers.

 Please email cambridgewildlifepuppets (at) gmail (dot) com if you have photographed this species within Cambridge city limits.

-Please check this page periodically for revisions to this call. as our wildlife trading card series requests, payment arrangements, and guidelines for artists may vary from card to card.
+Please check this page periodically for revisions to this call, as our wildlife trading card series requests, payment arrangements, and guidelines for artists may vary from card to card.

 Cambridge Wildlife Trading Cards